dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 - I am the founder of [Hyperfiddle](https://www.hyperfiddle.net/), a hyper-converged programming playground for digital natives to program their lives, powered by applied computer science.
-- I designed [Electric Clojure](https://github.com/hyperfiddle/electric), an experimental programming language specialized for stateful user interfaces.
+- I designed [Electric Clojure](https://github.com/hyperfiddle/electric), an experimental programming language specialized for ultra-dynamic stateful apps like word processors, spreadsheets, and IDEs.
 - I research the computational structure of software applications and user interfaces, in an attempt to tame runaway complexity in our information systems today.
 -
 - Contact